How to use MongoDB in Python

 print(f"Aggregation result: {result[0]}")--OUTPUT--Aggregation result: {'avg_age': 33.0, 'count': 2}

-The aggregation framework lets you run complex data processing tasks directly in the database.
-You define a pipeline—a series of stages that transform your data step by step—and pass it to the aggregate() method.
+The aggregation framework lets you perform complex data processing directly in the database.
+You define a pipeline—a series of stages—that transforms your data step-by-step.
+Each stage takes the output from the previous one, allowing for sophisticated analysis.

 - The

-$groupaggregates the filtered data.
-It calculates the average age using$avgand counts the documents with$sum. - Finally,
+$groupstage then takes those documents and calculates the average age using$avgand the total count with$sum. - Finally,

-$projectreshapes the output, removing the default_idand including only the average age and count.
+$projectreshapes the output, removing the default_idand including only the finalavg_ageandcountfields.

 Improve query performance with MongoDB indexes